 Second Highest Funeral Cost: Disbursements

 Disbursement expenses to cover the cost of a burial or cremation typically come second to the funeral director’s fee.
 These wide-ranging funeral costs include the use of a crematorium and Celebrant or Minister’s fees for administrating a service.
 Even the cheapest of these arrangements can exceed £1,600.

 Variable Funeral Costs: Discretionary Costs

 The rest of the expense typically comes under a discretionary bracket that covers everything from transport and venue rental to catering costs.
 As mandatory expenses rise incrementally, discretionary costs are gradually falling, suggesting that people are attempting to cut down on the personal touches to afford the compulsory charges associated with dying.
 On average, people spend £1,928 in discretionary charges, as more and more individuals settle for basic services and direct cremations as affordable alternatives to expensive ceremonies.

 At Capital Life Funeral Plans, we’re proud to provide five classic funeral plans that suit a range of budgets and personal requirements, alongside two premium plans.
 We believe that few things are as important as taking control of your own end of life planning to beat the unforeseen funeral costs that your family members and friends may be expected to cover.

-Customer service is our number one priority, so if you’d like any more information about covering funeral costs with a Capital Life funeral plan, please don’t hesitate to contact us.
+Customer service is our number one priority, so if you’d like any more information about covering funeral costs, Wills, Inheritance Planning, Probate, LPAs, with a Capital Life funeral plan, please don’t hesitate to contact us.
 Our service is compassionate, experienced, and fully-transparent so you understand exactly what you’re getting for your money.

 Source: All facts and figures were drawn from the SunLife Cost of Dying Report 2017